Knowledge Management

 While screen recording, a presenter records their computer screen and explains each step they perform.
 The length of screen recordings varies based on the topic.
 They’re great when you need to demonstrate software, troubleshoot issues or explain an online process.

 Screen recordings also help the viewer get a clear idea about the procedure.
-Plus, it’s easier to troubleshoot issues with the help of screen recording videos.
-You can use a text to speech generator for creating natural-sounding voice-overs for your videos.
+Plus, it’s easier to troubleshoot issues with the help of screen-recording videos.

 Lecture & webinar recordings